INSIGHT-Feuding Korean firms risk disrupting electric car battery supplies

 According to Korea's battery industry tracker SNE Research, the market for EV batteries - the most expensive and important component in the vehicles - is set to grow 23% a year to reach $167 billion by 2025, making it bigger than the global memory chip market which is expected to be worth $150 billion by then.
 In one court filing, LGC said its rival poached employees working on its own project to supply batteries for VW's MEB electric vehicle architecture - and that SKI only won the VW contract because it had misappropriated trade secrets.

 LGC said a final ruling on the case would be made on Oct.
 5 next year but it asked the ITC earlier this month to make a so-called default judgment against SKI quickly.
-The U.S. trade commission did not immediately respond to a request for comment.
+According to a memo obtained by Reuters on Wednesday, the Commission's investigative staff recommended a motion in favour of LGC as it is "the most appropriate sanction for Respondents' (SKI's) widespread spoliation of evidence."

+Evidence spoliation is destruction or alteration of evidence that may be used in a legal proceeding.
+The staff also said a two-day hearing may be held "because of the severity of the allegations of misconduct and the extraordinary nature of the relief requested by (LGC)."

+SKI denied the allegation of evidence spoliation in a statement on Wednesday, saying it is "sincerely responding to any investigation by the ITC" and its statement of position filed with the panel will clear the "groundless" accusation.
+WAR OF WORDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)